HSKWON023/Project/README.md

 # Diffusion Model on MNIST

-This project implements a simple **Denoising Diffusion Probabilistic Model (DDPM)** to generate MNIST-like handwritten digits using PyTorch.
+This project implements a Denoising Diffusion Probabilistic Model (DDPM) and an extended DDIM fast sampler to generate MNIST handwritten digits using PyTorch.

-The project is based on the content covered in the course **Machine Learning and Applications**, which introduced generative models such as Autoencoders, Variational Autoencoders, GANs, and Diffusion Models.
-Diffusion models represent the current state-of-the-art in image generation and form the basis of modern models such as Stable Diffusion.
+Diffusion models are state-of-the-art generative models and form the basis of modern systems such as Stable Diffusion.

 ---